Holiday Gift Guide 2022: Six Pillars of Brain Healthy Giving

 Regularly monitoring our metrics for heart and metabolic health can play a major role in maintaining optimal health, including brain health, as we age.
 Heart health is directly connected to brain health because the blood that your heart pumps throughout your body also goes to your brain, and issues with the blood vessels in the brain can have devastating effects on brain health and function.
 Metabolic health also has a strong connection to brain health, as insulin resistance is a risk factor for cognitive decline.
 Give these gifts to promote overall health:

-- An activity or health trackers can monitor metrics like daily steps, heart rate, sleep quality, and more.
-Check out brands like Whoop or Fitbit.
+1. An activity or health trackers can monitor metrics like daily steps, heart rate, sleep quality, and more.

-- DNA Testing kit like 23 and Me to test what your DNA says about your health, genetics and risk.
+3. Genetic Testing kit like GenoRisk from ADxHealth to test what your DNA says about your health, genetics and risk.
 Knowing more about your genetics and risk can help you make better decisions about your lifestyle and modifiable risk factors.
+They’re offering a 20% discount on the GenoRisk Test, plus a complimentary first month of RELEVATE.
+Use code KNOWYOURRISK at checkout and click here to learn more.

-- Clean beauty products, including brands like Primally Pure Skincare, are important for brain health because they avoid harmful ingredients, reduce skin sensitivity and are better for the environment.
+4. Clean beauty products are important for brain health because they avoid harmful ingredients, reduce skin sensitivity and are better for the environment.

 Mental Fitness